Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Bad cycles in Approval Voting

-We fix the number of candidates to $6$, $\mathscr{C} =\{a,b,c,d,e,f\}$ and the number of voter types to $20$ (to be realistic, the number of voters type should be quite larger than the number of candidates so that many preferences are represented, but we kept the number limited for computational power reasons).
+We fix the number of candidates to $m=6$, and the number of voter types to $n=20$, $N=\{1,\dots,20\}$, a compromise between complexity of the preference profile and computational power limitations.
 The influence of these numbers is tested at the end of the section.

-Each voter type is assigned a number of voters (pseudo-)uniformly drawn in $[0,1]$ (since we use floats, this is equivalent to using very large integers; using smaller, more realistic integers would only increase the use of the tie-breaking rule, which would still be rare anyway).
-Each voter type is assigned a preference, which is modeled by a linear order on $\Cbar = \mathscr{C}\cup\{\limit\}$; if we use the Leader Rule, $\limit$ is simply ignored, but if we use its modified version, the candidates ranked beyond $\limit$ are considered tied and all ranked last (and thus never put on this voters' ballots).
-For example, the order $a>b>\limit>c>d>e>f$ corresponds to the preference $abcdef$ when the LR is used, and to $ab(cdef)$ when its modified version is used.
-This choice enables us to completely decouple the assumed strategies from the culture, i.e. the construction of the preferences.
+Each voter type is assigned a number of voters uniformly drawn in $[0,1]$ and is assigned a preference modeled by a linear order on $\bar A = A\cup\{\limit\}$; when we use the Leader Rule, $\limit$ is simply ignored, but when we use its modified version, the candidates ranked beyond $\limit$ are considered tied for the last rank and thus never put on this voters' ballots.
+For example, the order $a\spref b\spref\limit\spref c\spref d\spref e\spref f$ corresponds to the preference $abcdef$ when the LR is used, and to $ab(cdef)$ when its modified version is used.

-We first consider the Impartial Culture: each voter type draws uniformly a linear order on $\Cbar$.
-This is the most commonly studied culture and often serves as a benchmark.

-We also consider more structured political cultures where various independent axes are assumed to represent various criteria on which the position of each candidate is evaluated by each voter.
-The dimension $d$, representing the number of those axes, parametrizes this family of cultures.
-The ``political landscape'' is then represented by the hypercube $[0,1]^d$, equipped with the $\ell^1$ distance

-This choice of distance corresponds to summing disagreements along each axis, seems at least as good as any other, and is slightly less demanding than the Euclidean distance for computations.
-Assuming a \emph{$d$-dimensional culture} means we draw uniformly a position in $[0,1]^d$ for each candidate and for each voter type.
-The preferences of a voter type is obtained by sorting the candidates by increasing distance to the voter type; $\limit$ is inserted by drawing a random ``distance'' to the voter type, with the same law than the distance between two uniform points in $[0,1]^d$ (it would make no sense to assign a position for $\limit$ common to all voters, and various voter types should be allowed to be more or less inclusive in their preferences).
-This choice ensures that $\limit$ is on average in the middle of the preferences, independently of $d$ and similarly to the Impartial Culture.